KonstantinosDagres/KonstantinosDagres/README.md

 ### Hi there 👋

-Some basic information about me:
+Here is some basic information about me:
 - 🏫 I'm an Agricultural Engineer graduated from the Agricultural University of Athens.
+I specialized in agricultural engineering and in smart agriculture.
+So, I learned about the use of new technologies in agriculture and decided to get involved with Computer Science.
-- 🔭 I have worked on AI field using Computer Vision and Data Science to solve real life problems in agricultural domain.
+- 🔭 I have dealt with Computer Vision and Data Science to solve real life problems in agricultural domain and I’m looking forward to collaborate with farmers to communicate new technologies to them.
-- 📚 I also know a few about ML techniques in how to apply them in agriculture.
-- 👯 I’m looking to collaborate with farmers to enable them to take advantage of new technologies.
-- 🤔 I’m looking for ways to integrate more AI in agriculture.
-- 💬 Ask me about what it's like to be an agronomist and work in ΑΙ.
-- 📫 How to reach me out: dagreskon@gmail.com
+- 📫 Contact me through email: dagreskon@gmail.com
-- 💻 Also contact me via LinkedIn: www.linkedin.com/in/konstantinos-dagres-b756a5200
+- 💻 Find me also at LinkedIn: www.linkedin.com/in/konstantinos-dagres-b756a5200

 Languages and tools
 <div>